 A cosigner is an individual – often a parent or legal guardian – who will sign the loan with you and take equal responsibility for it.
 Since your cosigner’s credit score can affect your interest rate, it’s wise to approach someone with a solid credit history.

 Information about your loan will appear on both your and your cosigner’s credit reports, so keep in mind that any missed payments on your end could directly affect your cosigner’s good credit.
 Learn more about private student loan cosigners.

 Can my credit score change?

-Your score could also change depending on which credit-reporting bureau it is pulled from.
-There are three national credit-reporting bureaus (Equifax, Experian, and TransUnion), and each bureau might not have the same credit information on file for you.
-As a result, if your credit score was pulled from each of the bureaus on the same day at the same time, it’s possible each score could be different.
-Lenders usually work with one of the three bureaus to obtain your credit score when you request credit.
+Your score is also typically different depending on which credit-reporting bureau is providing the information.
+Each might not have the same exact credit information on file for you.
+As a result, credit scores pulled from each of the three bureaus on the same day at the same time can differ.

 Maintaining Your Credit Score